goauthentik/authentik/website/integrations/services/opnsense/index.md

 ## What is OPNsense

 > OPNsense is a free and Open-Source FreeBSD-based firewall and routing software.
-It is licensed under an Open Source Initiative approved license.
 >
 > -- https://opnsense.org/